Effective Leadership Decision Making Requires the Right Context

-When it comes to leadership decision making, very few important decisions are easy to make in today’s fast moving and complex business environment.
-Great decision makers are committed to the quality of how decisions are made and their impact on the organization.
+When it comes to leadership decision making, very few important decisions are easy to make.
+A recent survey by Gartner found that 65% of today’s decisions are more complex (i.e., involving more stakeholders and/or choices) than they were two years ago.
+Great decision makers are committed to the quality of how decisions are made and their impact on both their people and the organization.

 Leadership teams and organizations that can follow clear, structured, and healthy decision-making strategies move more surely and swiftly in the direction that makes the most sense.